WebPlatformForEmbedded/ThunderNanoServicesRDK/OpenCDMi/doc/OpenCDMiPlugin.md

 <a name="property.designators"></a>
 ## *designators [<sup>property</sup>](#head.Properties)*

-Provides access to the DRM key systems.
+Provides access to the designators of a specified DRM system.

 > This property is **read-only**.